-The table below explains when the payment will reach the bank of the person you want to pay.
+The table on the next page explains when the payment will reach the bank of the person you want to pay.
 If we receive your payment instruction before the cut-off time, we'll start processing it when we receive it.
 If you ask us to make a payment after the cut-off time, we'll receive it and start processing it on the next working day.